hsyl20/haskus-website/pages/arduino.rst

 .. _`contact us`: /contact

-At Haskus we develop code for the Arduino microcontroller.
+We develop code for the Arduino microcontroller.
 If you have specific development needs, don't hesitate to `contact us`_.

 2016-11 -- MIDI event filter
 ----------------------------

-One of our clients needed to filter MIDI events sent by a musical instrument into appropriate MIDI events to control an arranger.
-We solved this by interconnecting an Arduino that we programmed to perform exactly the required task for a very cheap material cost (~50€).
+One of our clients needed to filter MIDI messages sent by a musical instrument into appropriate MIDI messages to control an arranger.
+We provided a cheap solution (~50€) using an Arduino that we programmed to perform exactly the required task.

 `Arduino-MIDI`_